nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Find/filter students: `find`/`filter`

-Finds entries of students based on a keyword in the field that you want.
+Finds students based on a keyword in the field that you want.

-The `find` and `filter` command allows you to match keywords or partial keywords with the entries, for example:
+The `find` and `filter` commands allow you to match keywords or partial keywords with the entries, for example:

-`find n/Sh` displays the students with names which contain `sh` in them, such as `Shaun` or `Amresh`.
-This applies to all fields EXCEPT tags and modules, where you will have to enter and find them by the tags and modules in full.
+`find n/Sh` displays the students with names which contain `Sh` (case-insensitive) in them, such as `Shaun` or `Amresh`.
+This applies to all fields EXCEPT tags and modules, where you will have to enter the keywords in full.

-The `find` command allows you to hone in on an entry that matches **all** your `FIELD` and `KEYWORDS`, but `filter` will also show you those who match with **at least one** of the criteria.
+The `find` command allows you to zoom in on an entry that matches **all** your `FIELD` and `KEYWORDS`, but `filter` will also show you those who match with **at least one** of the criteria.

 > Format: \\
 > `find FIELD...
 KEYWORDS...` \\